AutodeskGames/stingray-docs/source/sdk_help/extend_editor/built_in_properties_reference.md

 ##Built-In Property Widgets

 ### Quick Mithril Model Recap
-The following compact property editor notation will use [Mithril](http://mithril.js.org/) getter/setter function for model.
-More information can be found ~{Property Editor Usage}~ but as a quick reminder a property model is:
+The following compact property editor notation will use [Mithril](http://mithril.js.org/) getter/setter function mecanism to encapsulate acces to the property model.
+More information can be found ~{Property Editor Usage}~.

-- a function that can be invoked with one or two arguments.
-- first arguments is the property triggering the model change.
-- if there is no second argument, the function you return the value of the property.
-- if there is a second argument, the function must set the value of the property.

 This is a quick example of a property model function:
 ```javascript